5outh/abstract-nonsense/posts/2016-06-01-categories.md

 ## The category (in haskell)

-So how do we encode categories in haskell?
-We typically use typeclasses to encode common functionality between various structures, which is exactly what we will do here.
+We typically use typeclasses to encode common functionality between various structures, which is exactly what we will do to encode category-theoretical categories in Haskell.

 ```haskell
 class Category cat where